cmu-phil/tetrad-manual-rtd/docs/user-guide.md

 - **Simulation and resampling tools**
   SEMs, MIMs, resampling, bootstrapping

-- **Effect estimation**
-  Adjustment sets, IDA, path blocking, and more

 If you are new to Tetrad’s GUI, this is the best place to start.